santoshbt/genai-rag-assessment/README.md

 1) Query rewriting to understand typos and user intentions
 2) Multi Vector retriever implementation -> Useful when single chunk not being findable from different query styles.
 3) Semantic caching, right now I am using only static caching which is not very efficient
+4) Use more sophesticated vector DBs like Pinecone in production mode

 ---